Fiat 600: South American production

-In Colombia, it was assembled in the Mazda motor plant of Colombia, Compañía Colombiana Automotriz from 1979 to 1982 with 60% Colombian parts and 40% Serbian parts (from the Zastava 750).
+In Colombia, it was assembled by Colombian Mazda assemblers, Compañía Colombiana Automotriz, from 1979 to 1982.
 Marketed as the Fiat 750Z, colloquially it was called the "topolino".
+Parts content was divided into 60 per cent Colombian parts and 40 per cent Serbian parts (from the Zastava 750).

 Fiat 600 Multipla

 The Fiat 600 Multipla was a four-door MPV based on the Fiat 600's drivetrain and Fiat 1100 front suspensions, that sat up to six people in a footprint just 50 cm longer than the original Mini Cooper and on the same 2 m wheelbase as the 600 saloon.
-This had been achieved by moving the driver's compartment forward over the front axle, effectively eliminating the boot but giving the body a very minivan-like "one-box", flat-front look.
+This was achieved by moving the driver's compartment forward over the front axle, effectively eliminating the boot but giving the body a very minivan-like "one-box", flat-front look.

-The car debuted at the Brussels Motor Show in January 1956, and was discontinued in the spring of 1967 to be replaced by the Fiat 850 Familiare.
+The car debuted at the Brussels Motor Show in January 1956, and was discontinued in the spring of 1967, to be replaced by the Fiat 850 Familiare.
 The Multipla name was reintroduced in late 1998 for the Fiat Multipla compact minivan.

 The 600 Multipla was available in three interior configurations: